stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## February

 {:#erlay}

-- **Erlay update:** Sergi Delgado made [several posts][erlay optech posts] over the last year about his work and progress implementing [Erlay][erlay] for Bitcoin Core.
-In the first post, he gave an overview on the Erlay proposal and how the current transaction relay works (called fanout).
-In these posts, he discusses different results that he found while developing Erlay, such as [filtering based on transaction knowledge][erlay knowledge] not mattering as much as expected.
+- **Erlay update:** Sergi Delgado made [several posts][erlay optech posts] this year about his work and progress implementing [Erlay][erlay] for Bitcoin Core.
+  In the first post, he gave an overview of the Erlay proposal and how the current transaction relay works (called fanout).
+In these posts, he discussed different results that he found while developing Erlay, such as [filtering based on transaction knowledge][erlay knowledge] not being as impactful as expected.
 He also experimented with selecting [how many peers should receive a fanout][erlay fanout amount], and found that there was a 35% bandwidth savings with 8 outbound peers and 45% with 12 outbound peers, but also found a 240% increase in latency.
-In his two other experiments, he determined the [fanout rate based on how a transaction was received][erlay transaction received] and [when to select canidate peers][erlay candidate peers].
+In his two other experiments, he determined the [fanout rate based on how a transaction was received][erlay transaction received] and [when to select candidate peers][erlay candidate peers].
 These experiments, which combined fanout and reconciliation, helped him determine when to use each method.

 {:#lneas}
 - **LN ephemeral anchor scripts:** ...